openbullet/openbullet2-docs/docs/guests/general-info.md

 The guests feature allows you to share your configs with other users by giving them access to a limited set of features on your OpenBullet 2 instance.
 This is useful when you want to share your configs with someone who will be able to use them but not modify them.

 :::info INFO
-To allow other people to connect to your OpenBullet 2 instance, you need to open the port 5000 on your firewall and forward it to your machine.
-You can also use a service like [ngrok](https://ngrok.com/) to expose your local instance to the internet, which also allows you to use HTTPS.
+To allow other people to connect to your OpenBullet 2 instance, you can use a service like [ngrok](https://ngrok.com/) to expose your local instance to the internet, which also allows you to use HTTPS.
 You can read more [here](https://discourse.openbullet.dev/t/your-openbullet-online/925).
 :::

 :::warning WARNING